Venkata09/AWS_Developer_Certification/README.md

 Security Groups: Acts as a firewall at the Amazon EC2 instances, controlling both inbound & outbound traffic at the instance level.

 Default VPC:
-1 IGW is connected to your VPC.
+1. 1 IGW is connected to your VPC.
-All subnets are public and are associated with the main route table and sends the internet traffic to the IGW.
+1. All subnets are public and are associated with the main route table and sends the internet traffic to the IGW.
-Instances launched into the default subset receive both a public IPV4 address and a private IPV4 address.
+1. Instances launched into the default subset receive both a public IPV4 address and a private IPV4 address.
-Instances in a default subnet also receive both publie and private DNS hostnames
+1. Instances in a default subnet also receive both publie and private DNS hostnames

 ## EC-2

-#### EC-2 Tagging
+##### EC-2 Tagging
 Tag as much as possible, tags as used to patrol the costs and to see where your costs are coming from.
+Once you are able to login, make userself a SUPER USER by issuing the following command. **sudo su**

+##### Create new EC-2 instance and host a simple HTML page.
 Once you create the EC2 instance, you will be using the **public ip-address** to SSH to the machine.
+In windows:
+Putty: ec2-user@public-ip-address
+In Mac:
+**ec2-user@public-ip-address -i XXXX.pem** file
+add the PPK key in the AUTH section. and you will be able to login to that machine.

+Once you login, create a web-page **index.html** and start the webserver using the following command.
+**service httpd start**
+Following command is to make the APACHE started once the instance is started.
+**chkconfig httpd on**
+Use the public DNS to see the webpage.

+##### Reserved EC-2 instance
+Reserved instances can be created using AWS.
+It's like you are setting your own server for your self.

+##### Storage encyrption with-in EC-2 instance
+When creating EC2 instances, you have an option for selecting **STORAGE**.
+You cannot encyrpt root/default storage,
+You can envrypt the other storage types.

+Exam-TIPS:

 # NACL - Network access control list